About Council

 How the Council Process Works

-Council Meetings are scheduled on Mondays of each month in the Council Chamber at Delta City Hall and in the Theatre at the North Delta Centre for the Arts.
+Delta Council sets a Council meeting schedule annually in accordance with the Community Charter.
+Generally, Regular Council meetings are scheduled twice a month on Mondays, and alternate between Council Chamber at Delta City Hall and the Theatre at the North Delta Centre for the Arts.
 Members of the public wishing to attend Council meetings may view a copy of the Council Agenda online or obtain a copy from the Office of the City Clerk at City Hall.
-The Council Agenda may also be viewed at Delta public libraries.

-All persons who believe that their interest in property is affected by a proposed bylaw must be afforded a reasonable opportunity to be heard or to submit written submissions.
-Please refer to the Public Hearing Protocol, which is designed to provide guidelines for the procedures of and the participation in Public Hearings.
+All persons who believe that their interest in property is affected by a proposed bylaw will be afforded a reasonable opportunity to be heard or to submit written submissions.

 You do not need to register to speak in person.

-You can address and/or communicate to Council through the following means:
+You can communicate with Council through the following means:

 You may also contact Mayor and Council in writing and by email.
-All correspondence addressed to Mayor and Council is received and routed appropriately.
-Appropriate correspondence may be added to a Council Meeting agenda.
-All correspondence to Council must include a name and address in accordance with Council Procedure Bylaw 5000, 2000.
+All correspondence addressed to Mayor and Council must include a name and address in accordance with Council Procedure Bylaw No. 8330 and may be routed to appropriate departments.

 Written submissions may be mailed to: